 Public and Political Reactions

-- Supporters: Some conservative and right-leaning media outlets and political groups supported the Brunson case, viewing it as a legitimate challenge to what they perceive as a flawed election process.
+- Supporters: Some conservative and right-leaning media outlets and political groups got behind the Brunson case.
+They saw it as a real challenge to what they say is a flawed way the election works.

 Impact and Significance